SinisaVukmirovic/Web-Devs-Tracker/README.md

 # Web-Devs-Tracker
-Available information on Web Devs in one place + theme selector
+Available information on Web Devs, all in one place + theme selector